Dementia checklist- Close up black and white photo of an older lady smiling

 ▢ consult with Centrelink on carer payment options that may also be available.

-When you visit a nursing home, things to look out for, include:
+When you visit a care home (previously called a nursing home), things to look out for, include:

 ▢ do they specialise in dementia care?